Marvin Jones Jr. Player Prop Bets for NFL Week 14 | Jacksonville vs. Tennessee 12/12/2021

 Season Stats

-- Jones has hauled in 48 receptions for 540 yards, best on his team, and three touchdowns.
-He has been targeted 82 times, and averages 45.0 receiving yards per game.
+- Jones has been targeted 82 times and has 48 catches, leading the Jaguars with 540 yards (45.0 ypg) while also scoring three touchdowns this season.

-- Jones has been the target of 82 of his team's 428 passing attempts this season, or 19.2% of the target share.
+- So far this season, 19.2% of the 428 passes thrown by his team have gone Jones' way.

-- Jones (nine red zone targets) has been the recipient of 25.7% of his team's 35 red zone pass attempts.
+- With nine targets in the red zone this season, Jones has been on the receiving end of 25.7% of his team's 35 red zone pass attempts.

-- The Jaguars, who rank 31st in the NFL in points scored, have dropped back to pass 60.5% of the time while opting for the ground attack 39.5% of the time.
+- The Jaguars have thrown the ball in 60.5% of their plays from scrimmage this year while running the ball 39.5% of the time.
+This offensive attack ranks 31st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Titans.